UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 Texas State recognizes that preventing the transmission of HIV is the only effective means of stopping the spread of HIV/AIDS.
 The university will address HIV/AIDS through education, support services, and appropriate accommodations for those infected with HIV.

 Acquired Immune Deficiency Syndrome (AIDS) – the end result of an infection caused by a virus called Human Immunodeficiency Virus (HIV).
 This virus causes a deterioration of the body’s immune system.
 As a result, a person with AIDS is susceptible to a variety of potentially fatal infections.

 HIV Infection – a condition in which an individual has tested positive for HIV antibodies.
 In the early stages of HIV infection, people may appear healthy but can transmit the virus to others.

 Employees – includes faculty, staff, and student employees.

 Admissions – The university will not deny admission to a prospective student on the basis of HIV infection.

-Employment - The university will not deny a person consideration for employment on the basis of HIV infection.
-An HIV-infected employee may request employment accommodations following the procedures outlined UPPS No. 04.04.60, Workplace Accommodation.
+Employment – The university will not deny a person consideration for employment on the basis of HIV infection.
+An HIV-infected employee may request employment accommodations following the procedures outlined in UPPS No. 04.04.60, Workplace Accommodation.
 The university will make a reasonable effort to accommodate the employee’s disability.